droidAadi/testApp/README.md

 ## Code Quality Setup
 - We have added three scripts (under scripts folder) in this project which cater to different needs :-

-a) script_lint.gradle - This contains lint configuration for now.
-If reqiured, you can add CheckStyle, PMD, findbugs configuration here as well.
-We have another folder in root directory with the name lint which contains a file named rules_line.xml.
+  **a) script_lint.gradle** - This contains script for running lint tool via **gradlew command**.
+We have another folder in root directory with the name lint which contains a file named **rules_line.xml**.
 This file can be used to customize the existing lint rules.
+If reqiured, you can add CheckStyle, PMD, findbugs scripts here as well depending upon your requirement.

+  **b) script_sonar.gradle**- This script triggers the sonar-qube report generation.
+Complete sonar report is pushed to your Sonar server (which is a localhost:9000 for this project).

-b) script_jacoco.gradle - This contains the jacoco configuration for tests coverage calculation.
-[NOTE: Jacoco has stopped working with Android 3.0+ versions]
+  **c) script_jacoco.gradle** - This contains the jacoco configuration for tests coverage calculation.

-c) script_sonar.gradle- This scrip triggers the sonar-qube report generation.
+**NOTE: Jacoco has stopped working with Android Gradle plugin 3.x versions.
+Due to this, you might encounter issues while running the jacoco script.
+Also, due to this reason, the coverage report will not be generated and pushed onto SonarQube server.
+Open issue link with Android Orchestrator :https://issuetracker.google.com/issues/72758547**

 ## Commands to Run the scripts
+- **Lint**: **_gradlew lint_**
-- Lint: gradlew lint.
-After successful execution of the command, the lint report can be viewed in $project.buildDir/outputs/lint/lint.html
+> After successful execution of the command, the lint report can be viewed in $project.buildDir/outputs/lint/lint.html
-- SonarQube: gradlew sonarqube -Dsonar.host.url=http://localhost:9000/
+- **SonarQube:** **_gradlew sonarqube -Dsonar.host.url=http://localhost:9000/_**
+> Results can be viewed at localhost:9000 after succesful build.
-- Jacoco: gradlew clean connectedAndroidTest test jacocoTestReport.
-This report can be viewed in app/build/reports/
+- **Jacoco:** **_gradlew clean test jacocoTestReport_**
+> This report can be viewed in app/build/reports/